Skip to navigation | Skip to main content | Skip to footer

 The project

-Our research sets out to explore how energy and social life is being rethought and understood in the context of local energy transitions.
+This research sets out to explore how energy systems and social life are being rethought and understood in the context of local energy transitions.

-Through a 2.5 year ethnographic study of community and municipal energy projects in the UK, we aim to understand how experiments with new technologies and practices of energy generation, distribution, conservation, supply and visualisation, are shifting understandings of what energy is and how it should be addressed as a tool of social reproduction.
+The research is a 2.5 year ethnographic study of community and municipal energy projects in the UK.
+By studying the everyday work of bringing about energy transitions, we aim to understand how experiments with new technologies and practices of renewable energy generation, distribution, conservation, supply and visualisation, are shifting understandings of what energy is and how it should be addressed as a tool of social reproduction.

-We focus specifically on the emergence of community and municipal projects oriented to local processes of social change and economic regeneration and to the digital and data technologies used within these projects to make energy knowable.
+The project focuses specifically on the emergence of community and municipal energy projects oriented to local processes of social change and economic regeneration and to the digital and data technologies used within these projects to make energy knowable.

 We seek to understand how local energy futures are being pursued by taking as a starting point two geographical areas - one in the North of England and one in London - where energy transformations are taking place.

-Taking these concrete locations as a starting point, we are aiming to understand how people are experimenting with and rethinking energy as an infrastructure of social reproduction.
+Taking these concrete locations as a starting point, we aim to understand how people are experimenting with and rethinking energy as an infrastructure of social reproduction.

-• the role of different kinds of technologies in positioning energy as a method of social and economic transformation
+• what role do different kinds of technologies play in positioning energy as a method of social and economic transformation?

-• the possibilities and barriers that this reveals for broader energy transitions in the UK and beyond.
+• what possibilities and barriers does this reveal for broader energy transitions in the UK and beyond?

-We aim to contribute both to academic research on the relationship between energy and social life, and to policy, community energy and business by outlining the social possibilities and conceptual barriers to an effective energy transition.
+This research contributes both to academic knowledge on the relationship between energy and social life, and to the needs of policy, community energy and business by outlining the social possibilities and conceptual barriers to an effective energy transition.

 If you are interested in finding out more, or being involved in the research, contact Hannah at: Hannah.knox@manchester.ac.uk